airbnb/chronon/README.md

 )
 ```

-See the whole code file here: [purchases GroupBy](api/py/test/sample/group_bys/quickstart/purchases.py).
-This is also in your `chronon` directory downloaded by `init.sh`.
+See the whole code file here: [purchases GroupBy](https://github.com/airbnb/chronon/blob/master/api/py/test/sample/group_bys/quickstart/purchases.py).
+This is also in your docker image.
 We'll be running computation for it and the other GroupBys in [Step 3 - Backfilling Data](#step-3---backfilling-data).

 **Feature set 2: Returns data features**

-We perform a similar set of aggregations on returns data in the [returns GroupBy](api/py/test/sample/group_bys/returns.py).
+We perform a similar set of aggregations on returns data in the [returns GroupBy](https://github.com/airbnb/chronon/blob/master/api/py/test/sample/group_bys/quickstart/returns.py).
 The code is not included here because it looks similar to the above example.

 **Feature set 3: User data features**

 Turning User data into features is a littler simpler, primarily because there are no aggregations to include.
-In this case, the primary key of the source data is the same as the primary key of the feature, so we're simple extracting column values rather than perform aggregations over rows:
+In this case, the primary key of the source data is the same as the primary key of the feature, so we're simply extracting column values rather than performing aggregations over rows:

 ```python
 source = Source(